Current focus

 COBOL development on enterprise-scale mainframe systems, with attention to structure, reliability, maintainability and the realities of long software lifecycles.

-Experience with Java, PHP, Symfony, Laravel, Docker and agile workflows.
+Experience with mainframe COBOL development, Java, PHP, Symfony, Laravel, Docker and Agile workflows.
 Comfortable moving between older and newer environments.

-Influenced by practical software engineering ideas from Clean Code, The Pragmatic Programmer and Team Topologies — applied in real systems, not as slogans.
+Influenced by ideas from Clean Code, The Pragmatic Programmer and Team Topologies — applied in real systems, not as slogans.

 Jazz musician

-Alongside software, I’ve continued working as a jazz musician.
-On recordings connected to O.A.P.
-Records, I appear as a double bassist in projects such as Solar, Raisin Bread and When We Kiss.
+Alongside software, I’ve kept working as a jazz musician.
+In projects connected to O.A.P.
+Records, I appear as a double bassist in recordings such as Solar, Raisin Bread and When We Kiss.

 Experimentation timeline